FileTSAR, a Free Forensic Toolkit that combines various open source forensic investigation tools used by law enforcement agencies.

 It captured the data flows and a mechanism to reconstruct multiple data types that includes documents, images, email and VoIP sessions.

 The current network forensic investigative tools have limited capabilities and they cannot communicate with each other, said Kathryn Seigfried-Spellar.

-“FileTSAR has everything that required for criminal investigators to complete their work without having to rely on different network forensic tools.”
+“FileTSAR, a free forensic toolkit has everything required for criminal investigators to complete their work without having to rely on different network forensic tools.”

 This tool aids forensic investigators to overcome their burdens, the project was funded by many agencies including the US Department of Justice.

 The intended function of the tools is to capture the data flows, analyze and reconstruct documents, images, email, and VoIP conversations.

 “To validate the large-scale capabilities of the toolkit, we conducted a “stress test” of the system using approximately 123,500,000 packets from a collection of packet capture files totaling nearly 100GB.”